sunnyhhong/sunnyhhong.github.io/_posts/2023-08-19-Senior Analyst working on Honda and Acura Campaigns.md

 **1. Creating & Presenting Monthly Reports**

-Led the project by refreshing, building, and writing insights for the monthly national reporting of Honda and Acura Brand health.
-The slides are presented to Honda & Marketing media clients.
+Led the project by refreshing, building, and writing insights for the monthly national reporting of Honda and Acura brand health.
+The slides are presented to Honda & Acura marketing media clients.

 ![pic](/assets/img/synergy.jpg)

-**2.Building Advanced Statistical Models to Forecast & Set Goals**
+**2. Building Advanced Statistical Models to Forecast & Set Goals**

-Built a statistical model from the ground up and proposed a new advanced statistical goal setting to Honda & Acura media clients.
+Built a statistical model from the ground up and proposed a new advanced statistical goal-setting process to the Honda & Acura media clients.

 ![pic](/assets/img/100kiGoogle1024_1.jpg)
 ![pic](/assets/img/100kiGoogle1024_2.jpg)